IBM/cp4ba-client-onboarding-scenario/22.0.2/DeployingClientOnboarding2202.md

 ```

 Due to a defect in IBM Automation Decision Services (ADS) including CP4BA 22.0.2 IF005, publishing the ADS automation service fails initially.
 This problem has been fixed CP4BA 22.0.2 IF006.

-(The deployment takes considerable amount of time as the security settings for elements in two Content Service object stores need to be updated.)

 #### Performing the deployment a second time to fix the initial error